 My version of The 7-layer Casserole contains Organic GMO-Free corn kernels, ground turkey, long-grain rice, Vidalia onions, diced tomatoes with chiles, yellow and red bell peppers, Vermont White Cheddar, crisp Hickory smoked bacon, and chopped parsley.

-I have to tell you this was a fun recipe to modernize because the idea behind the Vintage 7 Layer Casserole was fantastic.
+I have to tell you this was a fun recipe to modernize because the Vintage 7 Layer Casserole idea was fantastic.
 What did we change?
 The ground raw beef layer was changed to ground seasoned and cooked turkey, the uncooked rice was pre-cooked using a dry cook method, Vidalia onions were cooked in with the ground turkey, red and yellow bell peppers instead of green, Vermont white Cheddar was added, the bacon was cooked crispy beforehand and fresh parsley to garnish.

 One cup of organic GMO-free corn kernels, divided by 3